Esri/raster-functions/README.md

   - `Masking Feature`&mdash;Parameter to control the output [pixelBlocks mask](https://github.com/Esri/raster-functions/wiki/PythonRasterFunction#pixelblocks).

-  FMask templates are *grouping* raster function templates where the inputs are the multispectral and thermal bands of the Landsat product (in that order).
+  FMask templates are *grouping* raster function templates where the inputs are the multispectral and thermal bands of the Landsat raster product (in that order).

   Supporting templates:
   - [FMask-Snow](https://github.com/RonakSumbaly/raster-functions/blob/FMask/templates/FMask-Snow.rft.xml):